Public Space Improvements

-Over the last five years, Midtown Alliance has designed new parks and plazas including the Arts Center Plaza at the intersection of Peachtree Street and 15th, Ponce Triangle at the corner of Ponce de Leon Avenue and Peachtree Street, and refurbishment of the Athletes of the World monument and greenspace at the intersection of Peachtree and West Peachtree Streets, and a new "button park" in partnership with the Atlanta History Center at 10th and Peachtree St. Midtown’s temporary and “pop-up” parks on vacant development sites include a new greenspace at the corner of 18th and West Peachtree Street across from the John Marshall Law School.
+Over the last twelve years, Midtown Alliance has designed new parks and plazas including the Arts Center Plaza at the intersection of Peachtree and 15th Streets; Ponce Triangle at the corner of Ponce de Leon Avenue and Peachtree Street; refurbishment of the Athletes of the World monument and greenspace at the intersection of Peachtree and West Peachtree Streets; and a "Reading Room" park at Peachtree and 10th Streets in partnership with the Atlanta History Center.

 Special Projects & Enhancements

 No capital improvements effort is complete without a maintenance strategy and continued efforts to enhance the environment.
-Midtown Alliance regularly partners with the city, local businesses, institutions, and organizations to keep our urban district clean, green, and safe.
+Midtown Alliance regularly partners with the City of Atlanta, local businesses, institutions, and organizations to keep our urban district clean, green, and safe.
 These special projects include:

-- Routine pavement maintenance, including sidewalk repairs, paver replacements, and driveway/ramp repairs
+- Routine sidewalk maintenance, including concrete and paver replacements, curb ramp repairs, and driveway/apron repairs.

-- Landscape management, from tree planting and replacement, to water-wise gardens, tree well adoption, flower pots, and median landscaping
+- Landscape management, from tree planting and replacement, to water-wise gardens, tree well fencing, flower pots, and median landscaping.

-- Multi-modal enhancements- transit stop improvements and bicycle rack installation
+- Multi-modal enhancements: transit stop improvements and bicycle rack installations.

 - Management of trash and recycling, as well as placement of new receptacles.